-The kernel uses the hardware protection mechanisms provided by a CPU1 to ensure that each process executing in user space can access only its own memory.
+As described in detail in subsequent chapters, the kernel uses the hardware protection mechanisms provided by a CPU1 to ensure that each process executing in user space can access only its own memory.
 The kernel executes with the hardware privileges required to implement these protections; user programs execute without those privileges.
 When a user program invokes a system call, the hardware raises the privilege level and starts executing a pre-arranged function in the kernel.

-1This text generally refers to the hardware element that executes a computation with the term CPU, an acronym for central processing unit.
-Other documentation (e.g., the RISC-V specification) also uses the words processor, core, and hart instead of CPU.
+1This text generally refers to the hardware element that executes a computation with the term CPU, an acronym